marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 Text: "There are three files, `a.js`, `B.js` and 5.js."

-## Negated character set/range
+## Negated character class/range

-Placing caret (`^`) metacharacter after the opening square bracket of a character set can be used to deny all multiple character sets/ranges.
+Placing caret (`^`) metacharacter after the opening square bracket of a character class can be used to deny all multiple character classes/ranges.

 RegEx: <samp>/[^0-9]/g</samp><br>
 Text: "`Today is `2018`, I am `20` years old.`"